tdbowman/openAlt_W2021/README.md

 <img src="./screenshots/bulkSearchDownload.png" alt="Retrieve Bulk Search Results "/> <br>

 ## Dependencies and their Licenses
-// One paragraph regarding the way we tested our application. for ex, testted with, ...OS, ....application, for ... many hours.

 | Software                        | License                            | Version                         |
 |:--------------------------------|:-----------------------------------|:--------------------------------|